-With the French Presidential election imminent, political turmoil in the East, and a suggestion that the Federal Reserve are likely to increase interest rates, we are seeing an erratic slide, and drastically pessimistic view, on the price of gold over recent weeks.
+With the French Presidential election imminent, political turmoil in the East, and a suggestion that the Federal Reserve is likely to increase interest rates, we are seeing an erratic slide, and drastically pessimistic view, on the price of gold over recent weeks.

 The speculation of rises in rates alone, tend to have a negative effect on the price of gold, but the combination of the above factors have caused the metal’s price to drop so dramatically in the past two weeks, that many investors are questioning why this is.
 As a rule of thumb, economic instability and political turmoil has an inverse effect on the price of gold, as we usually see an increase in demand, and therefore an increase in the price.
 However, as Investing.com report; “that is not happening and Gold is having a rough day in the market today”.

-With Gold prices currently trading at around £955 per ounce, compared to the mid-April price of £1033 (a decrease of approximately 7%), the question is whether the prices will rebound soon and is your physical gold investment safe?
+With Gold prices currently trading at around £955 per ounce, compared to the mid-April price of £1033 (a decrease of approximately 7%), the question is whether the prices will rebound soon and is your physical gold investment safe

-To understand just what is happening and the possible longer-term effect on the gold price, we have to consider a number of geo-political factors, including the French & UK elections.
+To understand just what is happening and the possible longer-term effect on the gold price, we have to consider a number of geopolitical factors, including the French & UK elections.

 Looking at the price of gold, there was a sharp overnight drop following the first round of the elections,